quantumlib/Stim/glue/stimflow/doc/api.md

             qubit multiple times.
 This function can transform that position into a different value (for example, you might set `measure_key_func=lambda pos: (pos, 'first_cycle')` for
-            measurements during the first cycle of the circuit.
+            measurements during the first cycle of the circuit).
         tag: Defaults to "" (no tag).
 A custom tag to attach to the instruction(s) appended into the stim circuit.
         unknown_qubit_append_mode: Defaults to 'auto'.
 The available options are: